SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - Normal relational tables for core data

-- Materialized views for caching
+- Materialised views for caching

 - Unlogged tables for fast transient data

-- A Postgres-backed queue library such as pgboss
+- A Postgres-backed queue library such as

-- Time-series analytics store with partitioning, indexes and rollups.
+- Time-series data with partitioning and rollups.

 Eventually, I might move to Kafka, Redis, Elasticsearch or ClickHouse but Postgres works really well for a surprisingly long time.